 As a past board member of the Watsonville Public Library, Victoria proposed, created, and chaired the Watsonville Poet Laureate Committee, which led to the city's first poet laureate, Bob Gómez (2022-24).
 To read about Victoria's involvement or learn more about Bob Gómez, click here.

 As a tenured English faculty member at Cabrillo College, Victoria teaches Chicanx/Latinx literature, fiction writing, and college composition.
 She has taught in various learning communities, including Cabrillo's Summer Migrant Program (SMP) and the Academy for College Excellence (ACE) programs.
 In 2017, she was selected for the EOPS Instructor of the Year Award.
-She has served on numerous college committees and task forces and is currently the Secretary of the Faculty Senate.
+She has served on numerous college committees and task forces and is currently the Vice President of the Faculty Senate.

 Xinachtli Journal, also known as Journal X, gives voice to a broad range of social justice issues.
 We accept short fiction, short memoir, poetry, short plays and screenplays, essays, art, and photography.
 We encourage experimental submissions and publish works in English, Spanish, or Spanglish.
 Submissions are due January 8 on a yearly basis.
 Our magazine is published online and in print format (hard copies) every summer/fall.